-- A. Basement areas used exclusively for storage or service to the building, or as a Secondary Suite; - B. Parking Areas below ground level; - C. Walkways required by the Development Officer; - D. Floor Areas devoted exclusively to mechanical or electrical equipment servicing the development, divided by the area of the Site; and - E. Indoor Common Amenity Area, divided by the area of the Site
+- a.
+Basement areas used exclusively for storage or service to the building, or as a Secondary Suite; - b. underground Parking Areas and Drive Aisles within Parkades; - c. areas used for Bike Parking Spaces located within a building; - d.
+Floor Areas devoted exclusively to mechanical or electrical equipment servicing the development; and - e. indoor Common Amenity Area.